 Here are some quick tips when deciding what you should look for:

 - Power vs control – all irons lay on a continuum, you can gain distance, but it usually results in less control and spin.
 Consider how you play golf and what will benefit you most.

-- Perfect trajctory – do you need more height, or lower flighted iron shots.
+- Perfect trajectory – do you need more height or lower-flighted iron shots.
 Forgiving irons distribute more weight low down, often resulting in a higher launch angle.

 - Irons aren’t just for hitting – consider how your pick will help you chip, pitch around the greens as well as full shots.

 - Hybrids & woods – most iron sets run down to a 5-iron, but you can often opt for a 4-iron, and some sets allow you to buy a 6-iron upwards.
-Decide where you ideal cut off is and build the perfect blend of fairway woods or hybrids around your irons.
+Decide where your ideal cut-off is and build the perfect blend of fairway woods or hybrids around your irons.